Chengdu J-20: Deployment

 On 12 December 2016, at least six J-20s were observed in PLAAF air bases, with tail numbers 78271-78276 identified.
 Another six were believed to be ready for delivery by the end of December 2016.

-On 9 March 2017, Chinese media revealed that the J-20 had entered service in the Chinese air force, making China the second country in the world—after the United States—and the first in Asia to field an operational fifth-generation stealth aircraft.
+On 9 March 2017, Chinese media revealed that the J-20 had entered service in the Chinese Air Force, making China the second country in the world to field a 5th-generation stealth fighter.
 Chinese National Defense Ministry confirmed the service status in September 2017.
 It is anticipated that frontline units could be equipped with the low observable combat aircraft before 2020.
 The International Institute for Strategic Studies (IISS) proposed that, as the trend continues, the US could lose its monopoly on operational stealth aircraft.

 The PLAAF began inducting J-20s into combat units in February 2018, one month after its first combat drill.
-The aircraft entered service with the 9th Air Brigade based at Wuhu Air Base, Anhui province in late 2018 – March 2019, replacing Su-30MKK fighters previously deployed there.
+The aircraft entered service with the 9th Fighter Brigade based at Wuhu Air Base, Anhui province in late 2018 – March 2019, replacing Su-30MKK fighters previously deployed there.

 On 27 August 2019, the Central Military Commission of the People's Liberation Army approved the J-20 as the PLAN's future primary fighter, beating out the Shenyang FC-31.
 Arguments for the J-20 state that the plane is far more advanced, longer-ranged, and carries a heavier payload than the FC-31, while those supporting the FC-31 argued that it is cheaper, lighter, and far more maneuverable than the J-20.
 The J-20 would likely be commissioned upon the Type 003 aircraft carrier under construction, however, the length of the J-20 means that it has to be shortened to be considered operable on an aircraft carrier.